junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > And Dean understood.
 >
-> "You son of a bitch," Dean murmured.
-The light of hope was extinguished, relief disappeared, replaced by pain, only the indescribable pain and mountainous betrayal.
+> "You son of a bitch," Dean whispered.
+Cas looked back.
+The last thread of flickering hope in Dean's eyes was extinguished, any remnant hint of relief disappeared, all replaced by pain, only the indescribable pain and mountainous betrayal.
 The look on his face and in his eyes was so sharp, like blades, but instead of cutting into Cas's heart, it looked like they were slicing open Dean's heart, piece by piece, tearing it apart, forcing it out of his chest.
 And Cas had to just stand there, watching the imagined blood gushing out from Dean's chest, pained worse than getting himself stabbed and killed.
 >
+> *And he was the one causing all those harm to Dean.* Cas couldn't bear it.
+>
-> "Let me explain."
-Cas said, but his voice shattered.
+> "Let me explain," Cas pleaded, but his voice shattered.
 The words were pale.
 Every single syllable felt so hollow that they fell into the fracture between them.
-For a second, Cas really wanted to step over the fire, reaching out to Dean, touching his shoulder, putting his palm over the handprint on Dean's shoulder, telling him everything, everything in his heart, every feeling that he shouldn't be feeling as an angel, just, absolute everything.
+For a second, Cas really wanted to step over the fire, reaching out to Dean, touching his shoulder, putting his palm over the handprint on Dean's shoulder, telling him everything -- everything in his heart, every feeling that he shouldn't be feeling as an angel, just, absolute everything.
 Because he would be telling him when he stood over the fire, being burned and torched.
 He could die before Dean's eyes when he finished telling him everything, and never worry about the consequence.
 >
 > But he didn't.
 >
-> He just told them about Raphael, about Heaven, about war, about things that seemed so big and beyond, and also... so unimportant.
-All the things and reasons that weren't about himself, about what he was thinking, or feeling, because... well, why would Dean even be interested in those?
+> He couldn't die yet.
+Not when there were still war in Heaven, when Raphael and Crowley were still out there, when there were still too many danger in this world that could hurt Dean.
+He had to live, as friend or enemy, he had to be there, for him, for all of them -- protecting them whatever way he can.
+This is the only way.
+Dean could hate him, but at least, he would be safe in the end.
 >
-> "I had no choice," Cas said miserably.
+> So Cas just told them about Raphael, about Heaven, about war, about things that seemed so big and beyond, and also... so unimportant.
+All the things and reasons that weren't about himself, that weren't trivial and delicate and emotional -- nothing about what he was thinking, or feeling, because... well, why would Dean even be interested in those?
 >
+> "I had no choice," Cas said miserably. *Dean wouldn't understand.*
+>
 > "No, you had a choice," Dean countered quietly, devastated, his eyes shining with glitter of tears.
 "You just made the wrong one."
 >
 > *Is it wrong to give everything to save you?
-Is it wrong to try to keep you safe and happy?
+Is it wrong to try to keep you safe and happy and out of all this mess?
 Is it so wrong to... condemn myself so that you could get a chance to have the peace and happiness you always wanted?
-Wasn't it exactly what I did during the Apocalypse and when we were righting against Lucifer?*
+Wasn't it exactly what I did during the Apocalypse and when we were fighting against Lucifer?*
 >
+> *I had a choice during the Apocalypse and I chose you, and I died and you almost did too.
+I had a choice when we were fighting against Lucifer and I chose you, and I died and you almost did too.
+I had a choice now to fight against Raphael, and I chose you, but a different one, so that I might still die, but you wouldn't.
+This is my choice, Dean, it's always you.
+Can you not see it?*
+>
 > Cas watched Dean's eyes, watching the glitters gathering and shining like stars in the dark space, couldn't stop thinking, couldn't stop remembering.
 >
-> He was there when Dean was raking the leaves; he was there watching him making breakfast with the woman and the kid; he was there seeing him go to work in the garage, and go to pub with his coworkers.
+> He was there when Dean was raking the leaves; he was there watching Dean making breakfast with the woman and the kid he chose to live together with in a normal life; he was there seeing him go to work in a garage, working with cars because that's what he loved, and go to pub with his coworkers.
 Dean was happy, and he didn't pray.
 Not once, for an entire year.
 >
-> *He wasn't needed anymore.* Cas had thought, swallowing, not understanding why his wings felt heavy, why his throat felt bitter.
+> Cas visited him, every single day, watching him -- watching over him.
+But Dean was always peaceful and happy.
+Content.
+And normal now.
+He wasn't in any danger that required Castiel's protection.
 >
+> *Dean didn't need an angel anymore.
+I wasn't needed anymore.* Cas had thought, swallowing, not understanding why his wings felt heavy, why his throat felt bitter, why his chest felt tight.
+>
 > He flew away without showing himself.
+There was no reason to show himself.
 >
-> He came back again when his garrison failed, and again when he was beaten up be Raphael, threatened to either yield or be killed.
-He stood there, in the ether, watching Dean.
+> He came back again when his garrison failed, and again when he was beaten up by Raphael, threatened to either yield or be killed.
+He stood there, in the invisible ether, watching Dean.
 >
 > *I need you.* Castiel remembered thinking.
 And the thought scared him more than knowing he could be killed by Raphael very soon.
 It was unheard of in Heaven or on Earth, that an angel needed a human more than the human needing the angel.
 >
-> *How can he possibly make Dean understand how impossible and terrifyingly vulnerable that felt like?
-That he was even capable of* feeling *those things?*
+> *How could he possibly make Dean understand how impossible and terrifyingly vulnerable that felt like?
+That he was even capable of feeling those things?
+Dean wasn't an angel, so how could he understand what it felt like?
+Just like Cas wasn't a human, so how could he --?*
 >
-> There wasn't any word in Enochian for feelings, and he hadn't learned enough human language to know what those bubbling feelings inside his chest were called -- the ones that made his eyes hot when watching Dean, the ones that made his lips dry, his throat tight, his chest ache. *How is it possible, to have a word, a sentence, or a language, invented by some human some centuries ago, to describe and explain the precise feelings and thought that he was having right now?*
+> There wasn't any word in Enochian for feelings, and he hadn't learned enough human language to know what those bubbling feelings inside his chest were called -- the ones that made his eyes hot when he was watching Dean, the ones that made his lips dry, his throat tight, his chest ache, the ones that made him wet his lips and swallow and force his breath in and out. *How is it possible, to have a word, a sentence, or a language, invented by some human some centuries ago, to describe and explain the precise feelings and thoughts that he was having right now?
+Where did he even begin to explain?* What *is he even going to explain?
+Everything is too complicated -- it's just... too complicated.*
 >
 > "You don't understand.
 It's complicated."
 That was all Cas could manage.
 Words failed him utterly.
 If only he could crack open his chest and show Dean his beating heart, and like human fairytale stories usually went, with a glimpse of his heart, Dean would understand.
 But the reality didn't work that way.
 >
 > Dean only looked at him like he didn't know him any more, like he said the biggest, wrongest statement in the world.
 "No, actually, it's not, and you know that.
 Why else would you keep this whole thing a secret, unless you knew that it was wrong?"
 >
 > *I couldn't tell you, because I didn't know how.
-I wasn't ready, and I was scared.* Cas opened his mouth, but no words came out. *I couldn't tell you, because even the fighting and losing the war in Heaven and getting killed, felt easier than having to come to your doorsteps, knocking on the door of the house you shared with a family you chose, and breaking the peace and normal life that was almost impossible to have but you already found.*
+I wasn't ready, and I was scared.* Cas opened his mouth, but no words came out. *I couldn't tell you, because even the fighting and losing the war in Heaven and getting killed, felt easier than having to come to your doorsteps, knocking on the door of the house you shared with a family you chose, and breaking the peace and normal life that was almost impossible to have but you already found.
+I couldn't tell you, because all I ever wanted, was you, being happy and content, with or without me, and I couldn't be the one that took those away from you.*
 >
 > He couldn't say anything then.
 And he still couldn't say anything now.
 Only, low and devastated, "It sounds so simple when you say it like that.
 Where were you when I needed to hear it?"
 >
 > "I was there.
 Where were you?"
 Dean answered, the lines on his face hardened.
-The squeaking sound of demons approach rapidly from the night sky, audible through the open window.
-They don't have much time now.
 >
+> Right then, the squeaking sound of demons approached rapidly from the night sky, audible through the open window, threatening their lives.
+They didn't have much time now.
+>
 > *I was there, too.
 But we just weren't there for each other.*
 >
 > *I'm sorry.*
+>
+> They both glanced at the window's direction.
+Demons could arrive any second now.
+>
+> *Now, go.
+Save yourself, and don't mind me.*
+>
+> "Run.
+You have to run now!
+Run!"
+>
+> *I can die, and I accept it.
+Just, be safe, Dean.
+That's all I ever wanted.
+That's why I did everything.*
+>
+> The humans ran toward the door hastily, Bobby and Sam filed out of the door, but Dean paused.
+And he looked back.
+Desperate and overwhelmingly pained, he looked back and held the gaze with the angel inside the Holy fire ring.
+Pain was materialized in the air between them, bleeding out from both eyes.
+>
+> There was no words.

 <p style="text-align:right">-- <i>"Supernatural: The Man Who Would Be King"</i> (2011) by Carver Edlund</p>